Camping in the Twin Cities

 The campsites at Baker Park Reserve in Maple Plain, near the beach on Lake Independence, are most popular.
 The campground includes four camper cabins with screened porches; three sleep six and one is accessible and sleeps five.
 They’re $50.

-The cabins have wood stoves, and firewood is provided. and cooking/eating utensils is provided.
+cabins have wood stoves, and firewood is provided. and cooking/eating

 The eight cabins and a nearby log lodge with modern restrooms and an institutional kitchen can be rented together up to a year in advance, but individual groups can rent a cabin during eight weekends that include naturalist programs.